I have built up numerous free tutorials on the web. I fear, however, that I only speak one language.

-If you want the license to do any of those things under my copyright, the following explains what I would like.
-By all means email me if you want to discuss alternatives... this is not a "take it or leave it" offer.

-I would be delighted to put links from my pages, the English "originals", in English) to your pages, the ones with the translations.
-(Details later.)

-I'm sorry if it makes any difference to you, but many links from my pages to others have 'rel="nofollow"' in the html.
-And gradually, I will be adding them to links to translations.

-Your translation has to meet the guidelines below.
-Many people have met them in the past (Artur Weber's link at See my page about the Lazarus programming language gives you an example of what I am happy to do for you, by way of "thanks".

-Take 2 | If you want the license to do any of those things under my copyright, the following explains what I would like.
-By all means email me if you want to discuss alternatives... this is not a "take it or leave it" offer.
+If you want the license to do translations of my copyright material... and get links to your page... the following explains what I would like.
+By all means email me if you want to discuss alternatives... this is not "take it or leave it".

 I would be delighted to put links from my pages, the English "originals", in English) to your pages, the ones with the translations.
 (Details later.)

 I'm sorry if it makes any difference to you, but many links from my pages to others have 'rel="nofollow"' in the html.
 And gradually, I will be adding them to links to translations.

 Your translation has to meet the guidelines below.
 Many people have met them in the past (Artur Weber's link at See my page about the Lazarus programming language gives you an example of what I am happy to do for you, by way of "thanks".